hmchen47/DataScience/AppliedDS-UMich/5-SocialNet/04-Applications.md

 + Measure 5: Pref.
 Attachment
     + In the preferential attachment model, nodes with high degree get more neighbors.
-    + Product of the nodes’ degree.
+    + Product of the nodes' degree.
     + The preferential attachment score of nodes 𝑋 and 𝑌 is

         $$\text{pref\_attach}(X, Y) = |N(X)||N(Y)|$$
     + E.g., $\text{pref\_attach}(A, C) = 3 * 3 = 9$
-    + Product of the nodes’ degree.
+    + Product of the nodes' degree.
         ```python
         L = list(nx.preferential_attachment(G))
         L.sort(key=operator.itemgetter(2), reverse = True)